JeremyLau01/Final-Dust-Bowl-Interactive/README.md

 # Final Dust Bowl Interactive - Jeremy Lau

-I created an interactive where you can walk around a town in the Dust Bowl.
+I created an online interactive activity where you can walk around a town in the Dust Bowl and learn about how life was like in America during the Dust Bowl.
 </br>I used Fusion 360 to make all the 3D models and I used Unity 3D along with Visual Studio to create the interactive.
 </br><strong>View the project</strong>
 <a target="_blank" rel="noopener noreferrer" href="https://jeremylau01.github.io/Final-Dust-Bowl-Interactive/">here</a>